padlet/async-math/README.md

 ## Introduction
 Stop writing archaic, boring code.
 Why use native operators when you can use an npm package?
-Why use synchronous arithmetic when you can do so asynchronously?
+Why do synchronous arithmetic when you can do so asynchronously?
 Why get guaranteed results when you can get the promise of one?

 ## Usage